awsdocs/amazon-fsx-windows-user-guide/doc_source/additional-info.md

 ## Using Microsoft Distributed File System Replication<a name="using-dfsr"></a>

 **Note**
-To implement high availability for an Amazon FSx for Windows File Server, we recommend using Amazon FSx Multi\-AZ\.
-For more information about Amazon FSx Multi\-AZ, see [Availability and Durability: Single\-AZ and Multi\-AZ File Systems](high-availability-multiAZ.md)
+To implement high availability for an FSx for Windows File Server, we recommend using Amazon FSx Multi\-AZ\.
+For more information about Amazon FSx Multi\-AZ, see [Availability and durability: Single\-AZ and Multi\-AZ file systems](high-availability-multiAZ.md)

 Amazon FSx supports the use of the Microsoft Distributed File System \(DFS\) for file system deployments across multiple Availability Zones \(AZs\) to get Multi\-AZ availability and durability\.
 Using DFS Replication, you can automatically replicate data between two file systems\.
 Using DFS Namespaces, you can configure one file system as your primary and the other as your standby, with automatic failover to the standby if the primary becomes unresponsive\.

 Before using DFS Replication, take the following steps:
 + Set up your security groups as described in [Step 8](getting-started-step1.md#security_group_setup) of Getting Started with Amazon FSx\.
 + Create two Amazon FSx file systems in different AZs within an AWS Region\.
-For more information on creating your file systems, see [Step 3: Write Data to Your File Share](getting-started-step3.md)\.
+For more information on creating your file systems, see [Step 3: Write data to your file share](getting-started-step3.md)\.
 + Ensure that both file systems are in the same AWS Directory Service for Microsoft Active Directory\.
 + After the file systems are created, note their file system IDs for later on\.